 Get Help for Anxiety

 Anxiety is treatable, and there are mental health professionals who understand what you’re going through.
 You don’t have to suffer alone with your anxious thoughts and feelings.
 Anxiety can amplify your feelings, and make you believe that your problems are insurmountable.
-That’s not true, and you CAN get support and you CAN feel better.
+That’s not true, and you CAN find support and you CAN feel better.
 You’re entitled to live a fulfilling life, and part of that is learning to cope with anxiety.
 Online counseling is an excellent option for people who are struggling with anxiety.
 If you would like more personalized assistance, you might want to speak with one of our licensed counselors that can help you today.
-Not only do we have a growing list of more than 8,000 online mental health therapists, but we've had more than 500,000 sign up to use our online counseling services.
+Not only do we have a growing list of more than 10,000 online mental health therapists, but we've had more than 1 million people sign up to use our online counseling services.
 Get the help you need to manage anxiety.

 Symptoms of Anxiety